openlmi/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

     * ``uint16`` :ref:`BuildNumber<CIM-SoftwareIdentity-BuildNumber>`

-And also a :ref:`VersionString<LMI-SoftwareIdentity-VersionString>` property which is a composition of previous ones separed with dots.
+And also a :ref:`VersionString<LMI-SoftwareIdentity-VersionString>` property which is a composition of previous ones separated with dots.

 Unfortunately versioning of RPM packages is incompatible with this scheme.
 Version of RPM package is composed of following properties: